Blogs

 Antepartum and postpartum depression

-Antepartum and Postpartum Depression: Though a woman feels most happy in her life when she is pregnant, it is also the time when many women feel confused, fearful, stressed, and even depressed.
-One in four women is affected by the mood disorder called depression sometime during her life.
-If you feel empty or sad most of the time for longer than 2 weeks during or after pregnancy, reach out for help.
+Though a woman feels most happy in her life when she is pregnant, it is also the time when many women feel confused, fearful, stressed, and even depressed.
+One in four women is affected with the mood disorder called depression sometime during her life.
+It is no wonder, therefore, that depression in pregnancy is quite common.
 Depression may not be properly diagnosed during pregnancy time as the symptoms are generally confused with that caused by hormonal imbalance.
-Pregnant women may not know that they are suffering from Antepartum and Postpartum Depression.
+Pregnant women may not know that they are suffering from depression.
 They may consider it to be “baby blues” or symptoms of pregnancy.
 Many women experience it even after birth.

-This is not good for either the pregnant woman or the unborn baby, it is of utmost importance that they seek help and support.
+This is not good for either the pregnant woman or the unborn baby.
+This is because the illness mood disorder can be not only treated but also managed.
+However, it is of utmost importance that they seek help and support.

 What is Depression during Pregnancy?